 Live Examples in Sheets

-Go to this spreadsheet for several examples of the SORT function that you can study and use anywhere you want.
+Go to this spreadsheet for several examples of the SORT function you can study and use anywhere.